Francis Thompson: Writing career

 In 1888, after three years on the streets, he was 'discovered' after sending his poetry to the magazine Merrie England.
 He was sought out by the magazine's editors, Wilfrid and Alice Meynell, who recognised the value of his work.
 They took him into their home and, concerned about his opium addiction which was at its height following his years on the streets, sent him to Our Lady of England Priory, Storrington, for a couple of years.
 He continued to take opium but in small doses at irregular intervals, to relieve nerve pain.

-Francis wrote most of his poetry during this period from 1888 – 1897, after which he turned to writing prose.
+Francis wrote most of his poetry during this period from 1888 to 1897, after which he turned to writing prose.
 He struck up a good relationship with the Meynells who, parents and children, furnished inspiration for some of his poetry.
-They arranged for publication of his first book Poems in 1893.
+They arranged for publication of his first book, Poems, in 1893.
 The book attracted the attention of sympathetic critics in the St James's Gazette and other newspapers, and Coventry Patmore wrote a eulogistic notice in the Fortnightly Review of January 1894.
-Francis' poem The Hound of Heaven was called by the Bishop of London "one of the most tremendous poems ever written," and by critics "the most wonderful lyric in the language," while the Times of London declared that people will still be learning it 200 years hence.
+Francis' poem The Hound of Heaven was called by the Bishop of London "one of the most tremendous poems ever written," and by critics "the most wonderful lyric in the language," while The Times of London declared that people would still be learning it 200 years later.
 His verse continued to elicit high praise from critics right up to his last volume in 1897.
 His selected poems published in 1908 contains about 50 pieces in all.
 Notable among his prose works are an essay on Shelley, "The Life of St. Ignatius", and "Health and Holiness".